MuhammadAliacc/Flask-For-Seesaw-Control-System/README.md

 # Flask-For-Seesaw-Control-System

-This repository is specifically for a seesaw hardware which is being used to keep the ball on setpoint.
-These are the files to setup a flask server to send and recieve the data from another pc on same network where RL agent and PID controllers are running.
+This repository is dedicated to the seesaw hardware system designed to maintain a ball at a specified setpoint.
+It includes the necessary files to set up a Flask server for communication with another PC on the same network, where Reinforcement Learning (RL) agents and PID controllers are running.

+Key Features:
+A Flask server to send and receive data between the seesaw hardware and the control PC.
+A user-friendly webpage for:
+Setting manual beam angle values.
+Displaying real-time data fetched from the server.
+Providing user instructions for seamless operation.
-Link to that RL-Repository:
+Link to the RL Repository
-A webpage is to set manual values for angle of the beam and to get current data from server and display it.
-Also some instructions for the user.
+The RL agent and PID controllers used for controlling the ball position can be found here:
+RL-Agent to Control Ball Position on Seesaw

+Feel free to explore, contribute, or provide feedback to improve the project.